NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Lemon balm is often combined with other soothing herbs, such as verbena, chamomile, and hibiscus, to relieve depression and calm mood.

-In addition to popular tisane, lemon balm can also be much sought after in cooking as a potherb, garnish, and flavoring drinks.
+In addition to popular tisane, lemon balm can also be much sought after in cooking as a potherb, garnish, and flavoring drink.

-It is added in small amounts, chopped or ground (paste) to recipes at the last moments of cooking to retain its flavor and to prevent evaporation of essential oils.
+It is added in small amounts, chopped, or ground (paste) to recipes at the last moments of cooking to retain its flavor and prevent the evaporation of essential oils.

 Here are some serving tips:

-• Its fresh leaves used to impart a refreshing lemony flavor to drinks, teas and fruit juices.
+• Its fresh leaves are used to impart a refreshing lemony flavor to drinks, teas, and fruit juices.

 • Lemon balm is used fresh or dried.
 It is a good accompaniment to pungent, bitter foods.